 Georgia’s Line is my first live-action narrative film.
 After working across artistic disciplines for 20 years – creating animated films, comics, prints, and multi-media projects – I wanted to push my visual storytelling practice in a more collaborative direction.

 A native New Englander, I moved to Vermont in 2014.
-In 2016, I became a foster parent, on my own.
-I adopted my foster son in 2018.
+I became a foster parent in 2016, and adopted my foster son in 2018.
 Georgia’s Line is, in part, inspired by my experience as a single parent.